therion23/datfiles/Palm/README.md

 Origin: Everywhere

 # tl;dr
-No DATs are available yet.
-They will be pushed as they reach collection grade.
+The first DAT has been published and submitted to TOSEC.
+The rest will be pushed as they reach collection grade.

 # First things first
 A big thank you to the following: